bjt123/ipdr_xdr_file_decoder/README.md

 ## Introduction

-You need to verify the contents of computer generated IPDR XDR files, what do you do?
+You need to verify the contents of computer generated TM-Forum standardised IPDR XDR files, what do you do?

 You can't use wireshark, you can't read them as text files, they are binary formatted.